Make the most of one day in Bergen, Norway with these best things to do in the Gateway to the Western Fjords

 Next, take the 1.6km loop to Skomakerdiket, with its crystal-clear lake.

-After doing a circuit of this lake, wind your way through forest trails, to the sountrack of birdsong filling the air, before descending a series of steps to the Bryggen neighbourhood and the funicular’s terminus.
+After doing a circuit of this lake, wind your way through forest trails, to the soundtrack of birdsong, before descending a series of steps to the Bryggen neighbourhood and the funicular’s terminus.

-- Grab a coffee afterwards at the delightful Det Lille Kaffe Kompaniet at Nedre Fjellsmauet 2
+After you have come down from Mount Floyen, why not grab a coffee at the delightful Det Lille Kaffe Kompaniet at Nedre Fjellsmauet 2?

 For a picture-perfect ensemble of stone and timber buildings.

-- Bryggen stretches down the eastern side pf the harbour and finished at Torget, Bergen’s main square.
+Bryggen stretches down the eastern side of the harbour and finishes at the Torget, Bergen’s main square.

 For something a bit fishy.

 Although fish is the main order of the day in the market at Bergen’s Torget, it also sells fruit, vegetable and souvenirs.
-It is a great place to grab fish and seafood such at a not too outrageous price.
+It is a great place to eat fish and seafood for a not-too-outrageous price.

-4. Check out the street art along Kong Oscars Gate
+Check out Bergen’s street art along Kong Oscarsgate

 For a funkier side to Bergen.

-To discover the story of Norway’s fight against leprosy.
+To learn about the story of Norway’s fight against leprosy.

 To discover the story behind the resistance in Bergen during World War II.

 This friendly and free museum at the entrance to the harbour is dedicated to the resistance movement, both civilian and military, during the Second World War.
-Make your way to the first floor where the history of the resistance is explored through well-composed displays, including those of photos, weapons and espionage equipment.
+Make your way to the first floor where the history of the resistance is explored through well-composed displays, which include photos, weapons and espionage equipment.